what we do

 Suggest a challenging service project for MIT students to work on

-The MIT Public Service Center offers programs to support students who want to apply their skills, energy, and ingenuity to tackling challenges faced by communities around the world.
+The Priscilla King Gray Public Service Center offers programs to support students who want to apply their skills, energy, and ingenuity to tackling challenges faced by communities around the world.
 These students collaborate with community partners to ensure that their projects truly match community needs.

 We would like your partnership in finding projects for these students.
 Please read the information below, and fill out the attached form in as much detail as you can.